Finding and Repairing Chimney Leaks

-Compromise in the mud cap.
-This is the area of sealing mortar that surrounds the top of the chimney.
+Compromise in the Chimney Crown.
+This is the area of cement that surrounds the top of the chimney.
 It’s a common place where leaks happen.
 Over the years, the mortar can begin to crack, which allows rain water to seep into the fireplace.
 When it rains, look for water in the firebox.
 Keep in mind that there’s no set course for leaking water to run, so there could be rain damage in adjacent areas within the walls of the home.

 Mortar joint issues.
 When mortar joints deteriorate, water can easily get through, and just because you don’t visually detect moisture doesn’t mean there’s no trouble.
 Water that comes in because of a compromise in a mortar joint might run into a likewise compromised brick and go who-knows-where after that.
 “Invisible” water can spread to many places you wouldn’t think it could.

 Flashing leaks.
 It doesn’t take that much of a hole or tear in the chimney flashing to allow a surprising amount of water to penetrate your home.
 If you suspect there’s some kind of leak, when you inspect the flashing, inspect it very well, because it’s easy to miss a tiny hole.